owencm/ballista/docs/interface_share.md

 native application (which carries a security risk).
 UX mocks are shown [here](user_flow.md).

 `performAction` returns (asynchronously, via a promise) an `Action` object.
-In general, `id` will be an integer that uniquely identifies an ongoing action session.
-In the one-way use case, `id` will be `null`, indicating that the session has already ended.
+This object currently contains no fields, but we will extend it later.
 It is not possible for the requester to learn the identity of the chosen application.

 `performAction`'s promise may be rejected in the following cases (it is possible to distinguish between these four failure modes, but again, not learn the